Roth IRA Basics: Tax-Free Growth and Retirement Benefits

 Popular Providers: Vanguard, Fidelity, Charles Schwab, Robinhood.

-4.2 Open Your Account
+Open Your Account

 Opening a Roth IRA is a straightforward process that involves the following steps:

-1. Fill Out an Application: Provide personal information such as name, Social Security number, and employment details.
+1. Fill out an Application: Provide personal information such as name, Social Security number, and employment details.

 2. Choose Beneficiaries: Designate beneficiaries to inherit your Roth IRA in case of your passing.